 Plant Health Care (PHC) programs help to maintain or improve the landscapes appearance, vitality, and safety using the most cost-effective and environmentally sensitive practices and treatments available.
 PHC involves routine monitoring, preventive treatment, and a strong working relationship between the arborist and the property owner.

 Insects and Diseases

 Insects and diseases can threaten tree health.
-As soon as you notice any abnormality in your tree’s appearance, you should begin a careful examination of the problem.
-By identifying the specific symptoms of damage and understanding their causes, you may be able to diagnose the problem and select an appropriate treatment.
+As soon as you notice an abnormality in your tree’s appearance, you should begin a careful examination of the problem and contact an arborist to help identify the specific symptoms and try to diagnose the problem and select an appropriate treatment.

 Learn more about insects and diseases.